- Colleges

 Pro tip: Don’t skip over scholarships for disabilities with smaller award amounts ($).
 There’s typically less competition for them—and they add up!

-There are many resources to help you find scholarships for disabilities.
+There are many resources to help you find scholarships for students with disabilities.

 Scholarship resources